- The Great Smoky Mountains are a mountain range located in the southeastern United States, spanning parts of Tennessee and North Carolina.

 It takes five to seven months to hike the entire Appalachian Trail.
 Hikers usually start off hiking at 8-10 miles a day and work their way up to 12- 16 miles.
 Hikers who try to complete the entire trail in a single season are called “thru-hikers“.
 Section-hikers are those who break the trail into various sections and attempt it on separate trips.
 The Appalachian Trail Conservancy gives the “2000 Miler” title to anyone who completes the entire trail.

 Hiking the Appalachian Trail is extremely difficult.
 It’s definitely not for the faint-hearted.
-Hikers have to deal with the rugged terrains, harsh weather, illness, injury, and many other unforeseen problems.
+Hikers have to deal with rugged terrains, harsh weather, illness, injury, and many other unforeseen problems.
 It costs a lot to hike the trail.
 This includes physical, mental, financial, and emotional costs.

-However, the trail is not all work and no play.
+However, the trial is not all work and no play.
 Hikers attend parties, make colorful entries in logbooks using made-up or pseudo names, and experience wonderful acts of humanity and kindness.
 The positive culture on the trail is one to be emulated.
 People are kind to each other, despite knowing that they may never see the other person again or get any form of repayment.

 If you’re planning to hike the trail, be prepared to give and receive kindness.
 Despite this, your survival depends on your ability to stay safe and stay out of tricky situations like getting into strangers’ cars alone when hitchhiking.